 De Candelaer is a small factory in the centre of Delft which still produces her own pottery, everything is still painted by hand.
 Besides the traditional blue and polychrome, we also produce one of a kind modern styled delftware.

-De Candelaer has started in 1975 and now owned by Anna and Steffan, Anna is a master painter and has a painting experience for almost 50 years and Steffan is a fourth generation potter with 38 years of experience in his trade.
+De Candelaer has started in 1975 by Jan and Ineke Stillebroer and now owned by Steffan Delfos, he is a fourth generation potter with 38 years of experience in his trade.
 He is responsible for the production of the pottery, glazing and firing of the delftware.
+Anna is a master painter and has a painting experience for almost 50 years

 Each article is entirely handpainted and has initials from the painter and the potter and the code for the year of production. all items are produced in our factory and they come with two certificates.
 One from the factory and one from the Chamber of Commerce Delft, they give you the guarantee that each item is produced and painted in our factory in Delft.